The Honest Truth About Black Diamond Blasting Sand Safety in Aquarium

 From here on you can do the calculations on your own.

-black diamond sand
+Pictured, black diamond sand in a scaped tank

 On a 55 gallon tank, you’d need close to 3 full BDBS bags.